Lemon Cake With Raspberry Filling

 up close of a bite of of Raspberry Lemon Cake showing the raspberry filling and tender cake

-Lemon and Raspberry Cake
+Lemon Raspberry Cake Recipe

 This Lemon Raspberry Cake recipe is a show stopping dessert everyone will be raving about, based off my popular Lemon Blueberry Cake!
 Learn how to make it 100% ahead of time or in stages with step-by-step photos, a full video tutorial, and plenty of helpful tips.
 With its bright, fresh, tangy lemon flavor, mega moistness (thanks to the reverse creaming method), layers of raspberry filling (homemade or store-bought) and lemon cream cheese frosting, this Raspberry and Lemon Cake is truly ethereal and worth every second of making!